MisterDog333/CPMigrate/README.md

 ```

 The wizard guides you through:
-1. Choosing an operation (Migrate, Analyze, or Rollback)
+1. Choosing an operation (Migrate, Analyze, Rollback, or Exit)
 2. Selecting your solution file
 3. Configuring options with arrow keys
 4. Reviewing settings before execution
+5. After completion, option to return to main menu or exit

 You can also explicitly enter interactive mode: